Private equity fund: Multiples and prices

-The acquisition price of a portfolio company is usually based on a multiple of the company's historical income, most often based on the measure of earnings before interest, taxes, depreciation, and amortization (EBITDA).
+The acquisition price of a portfolio company is usually based on a multiple of the company's historical income, most often based on the measure of earnings before interest, taxes, depreciation, and amortization.
 Private equity multiples are highly dependent on the portfolio company's industry, the size of the company, and the availability of LBO financing.

 Portfolio company sales (exits)

 A private-equity fund's ultimate goal is to sell or exit its investments in portfolio companies for a return, known as internal rate of return (IRR) in excess of the price paid.
-These exit scenarios historically have been an IPO of the portfolio company or a sale of the company to a strategic acquirer through a merger or acquisition (M&A), also known as a trade sale.
-A sale of the portfolio company to another private-equity firm, also known as a secondary, has become common feature of developed private equity markets.
+These exit scenarios historically have been an initial public offering of the portfolio company or a sale of the company to a strategic acquirer through a merger or acquisition, also known as a trade sale.
+A sale of the portfolio company to another private-equity firm, also known as a secondary, has become a common feature of developed private equity markets.

 In prior years, another exit strategy has been a preferred dividend by the portfolio company to the private-equity fund to repay the capital investment, sometimes financed with additional debt.